funnygeeker/Orca-Config-Snapmaker-J1s/README.md

 Multi Material 2: (specially optimized for other overhang angles, suitable for harder support materials) Suitable for printing a model using both main and support materials, or for multi-color printing.
 However, if supports are needed during multi-color printing, transfer the support-related consumable parameters from single material to multi-material to ensure the model can be printed correctly.

 ### Note
 - These parameters may not be suitable for Orca V2.2.0+.
-Once Orva V2.2.0+ is stable, we will migrate to Orva V2.2.0+.
+Once Orca V2.2.0+ is stable, we will migrate to Orca V2.2.0+.
 - Due to the use of model inner wall speed for the outer wall speed of the ooze tower in Orca V2.1.1, the inner wall print speed for multi-material parameters had to be reduced to maintain stability.
 - If you need to use multi-material printing, to prevent the ooze tower from collapsing, set the wipe volume when changing consumables to 10 - 25 (increasing with height, generally not exceeding 25).
 Alternatively, set the wipe factor to 0 in the wipe volume multiplier to apply the minimum wipe for each consumable.
 - ![image](https://github.com/user-attachments/assets/069a852a-4141-4968-9bd5-6c23eec8b397)